Choosing a College

 The whole college application process is daunting, but exciting.
 You get to decide how and where the next four (plus or minus a few, with gap years or other credits) years of your life will go.

-In spring of your senior year all those different size letters and e-mails start to arrive.
+In the spring of your senior year, all those different size letters and e-mails start to arrive.
 Once the dust settles, some people have a very easy time, and go to a school they had their heart set on from day one.
 On the other hand, some people agonize over the choice, since there are so many factors to consider.

 Wherever you fall on the spectrum, it's an important choice.
 Listening to the advice of friends and family can be helpful, but ultimately the decision is yours.
 You should talk honestly with your family about finances, as this can play a large role in your decision as well.